-Taking part in the interview, I was surprised how easy-going were people I met.
+Taking part in the interview, I was surprised how easy-going were the people I met.
 It was obvious that they were looking for somebody who fits the organization and organizational values.
 A self-managed and optimistic employee is always better than one without the hard-working attitude and motivation.
 Many times we hired people not for their skills, but for their potential.
-Coding or tools are just another skill to get, but the attitude is not something to train or learn during a month.
+Coding or tools are just another skill to get, but attitude is not something to train or learn in a month.

 Challenge everybody, challenge yourself

-From my first days at work, I was thrown in at the deep end.
+From my first days at work, I was thrown in the deep end.
 To be honest, I was concerned, but I was given the support I needed, and people trusted me.
 One of them was my mentor who challenged me and believed in my self-driven attitude.
-That is why I succeed.
+That is why I succeeded.
 In fact, all employees here have a mentor – someone who helps to set goals and acquire new skills.

 When I started working here, I knew that there are the best experts on Microsoft technologies.
 But they weren’t distant stars in the firmament – one of them became my mentor.
 And now I have two employees to mentor myself.
 Another great challenge to overcome and skills to gain.

 There is another special thing about mentoring at Predica.
-It is hard to expect that someone who has the general experience but without a specific focus, will have a perfect plan for his future.
+It is hard to expect that someone who has the general experience but without a specific focus, will have a perfect plan for their future.
 With bigger experience, the mentor helps employee follow the chosen way or achieve goals.
 It is not a boss – rather someone between a teacher and an older colleague.
 A senpai, somehow.

-Set goal and perform
+Set a goal and perform